Introduction to the School of Education

 The Council for the Accreditation of Educator Preparation (CAEP) requires programs to provide performance measures to the public regarding four categories related to program impact and program outcomes.
 The items below provide summary data for each of the four measures.

-CAEP Annual Reporting Measure 1: Completer effectiveness
+CAEP Annual Reporting Measure 1: Completer Effectiveness

 Overview: The Stillman College School of Education tracks the effectiveness of its completers to measure the impact of the educator preparation program.
 This measure focuses on the ability of completers to contribute to P-12 student learning and their professional practice in the classroom.